alephium/www/src/content/news/alephium-naming-competition-c1b736797461/index.md

 _Are not eligible for rewards:_

 - _Individuals who have not reached legal majority age in their country of residence._
-- _Individuals on sanctions lists or who are in countries listed on_ <a href="https://www.seco.admin.ch/seco/fr/home/Aussenwirtschaftspolitik_Wirtschaftliche_Zusammenarbeit/Wirtschaftsbeziehungen/exportkontrollen-und-sanktionen/sanktionen-embargos/sanktionsmassnahmen.html" data-href="https://www.seco.admin.ch/seco/fr/home/Aussenwirtschaftspolitik_Wirtschaftliche_Zusammenarbeit/Wirtschaftsbeziehungen/exportkontrollen-und-sanktionen/sanktionen-embargos/sanktionsmassnahmen.html"><em>SECO’s sanctions list</em></a> _or where crypto-assets have been banned._
+- _Individuals on sanctions lists or who are in countries listed on_ <a href="https://www.seco.admin.ch/seco/fr/home/Aussenwirtschaftspolitik_Wirtschaftliche_Zusammenarbeit/Wirtschaftsbeziehungen/exportkontrollen-und-sanktionen/sanktionen-embargos/sanktionsmassnahmen.html" ><em>SECO’s sanctions list</em></a> _or where crypto-assets have been banned._
 - _Alephium employees, consultants and their families._